ZiadHatab/multiline-trl-calibration/README.md

 For information on uncertainty propagation in the calibration process, see my other repository at <https://github.com/ZiadHatab/uncertainty-multiline-trl-calibration>

-Also, the optimization procedure to compute the propagation constant that was discussed in [1] has been removed and not used anymore in the derivation of the weighting matrix.
-The weighting matrix is now derived directly though low-rank Takagi decomposition.
-This was discussed in [4].
+In addition, the optimization procedure used to calculate the propagation constant, which was discussed in [1], has been removed and is no longer used in the derivation of the weighting matrix.
+Instead, the weighting matrix is now derived directly through low-rank Takagi decomposition, as discussed in [4].

 ## Comparison of Implementations